pencil-code/pencil-code/doc/paper/paper.md

 dynamos, cylinder deposition with overlayed grid, dynamical alpha effect, fargo, Kelvin-Helmholtz instability, resolved reacting char particles, shallow water.

-Below a list of application that are described in dedicated papers:
+Below a list of method papers that describe the various applications and tests:

 * Coagulation and condensation in turbulence [@2008A&A.486.597J; @2017JAMES.9.1116L]
 * Radiative transfer [@2006A&A.448.731H; @2014A&A.571A.68B; @2020GApFD.114.162B]